 This ‘extra’ is (very, very) avoidable.

-Using skin care formulas that are preservative-free are one easy way that we can put less stress on our immune systems.
+Using preservative-free skin care recipes are one easy way that we can put less stress on our immune systems.

 Waterless Formulas Backed By Science